adunis/globe-seekers-vault/locations/Globeseekers I/Materia.md

 #### **The Birth of New Species**

-This gradual transformation gave rise to the species we now recognize as elves, dwarves, gnomes, and others.
+This gradual transformation gave rise to the species we now recognize as elves, dwarves, [[Gnomes]], and others.
 While they retain many of the traits and traditions of their ancestors, their need to consume other living beings—plants, animals, or both—marks a fundamental departure from their original nature.
 Each species adapted in unique ways based on their ancestral traits and environmental conditions:

 * **Elves**: Their longevity and deep connection to nature allowed them to develop harmonious ways to consume life, often revering the plants and animals they relied upon for survival.
 * **Dwarves**: Their industriousness and resilience led them to focus on cultivating and harvesting life sustainably, often through careful management of underground ecosystems.
-* **Gnomes**: Their creativity and curiosity drove them to experiment with ways to reduce their reliance on predation, leading to the development of innovative farming techniques and alchemical solutions.
+* **[[Gnomes]]**: Their creativity and curiosity drove them to experiment with ways to reduce their reliance on predation, leading to the development of innovative farming techniques and alchemical solutions.

 ***